-3.1.6.
-Councillor Remuneration Pool
+3.3 Councillor Remuneration Pool

-The RA have introduced a governance remuneration pool for each council, applying on and from the day after the date on which the official result for the council election is declared.
+This year the RA have introduced a governance remuneration pool for each council, applying on and from the day after the date on which the official result for the council election is declared.
 The dollar amount of the pool for each council is set out on page 72 to 74 of the Explanatory Note attached to the Determination (see Appendix 1).